Skip to content

 Natural Stone Installation

 Stone installation is a labor-intensive process.
-We highly recommend leaving the work to seasoned professionals with the skill, know-how and tools to ensure that your stone tile is installed correctly.
-If you do decide on natural stone flooring, it’s important to understand a bit about the installation process.
+We highly recommend leaving the work to seasoned professionals with the skill, know-how, and tools to ensure your stone tile is installed correctly.
+If you decide on natural stone flooring, it’s important to understand the installation process.

 Before

-Your installation experts will want to take a look at the floor substrate, which is the surface they will be installing the tile on.
+Your installation experts will want to look at the floor substrate, which is the surface where they will be installing the tile.
 If your substrate is cement, they may be able to tile right over it.
 However, if you have a wood subfloor, they will likely need to lay down an additional layer for support and to prevent moisture from coming through.
 Once this is complete, they will be able to put down mortar and lay the tile.

 During